xthursdayx/uniform-dark-theme-sn/README.md

 Lighter colors of user interface elements were changed to match the darker color of its Editor background.
 I am porting that style to Standard Notes.

 Included in the theme, though&#8212;as depicted in the preview image, is my favorite editor font family: [Fira Code](https://github.com/tonsky/FiraCode "Click here to access the repository for more information.").

+Also depicted in the preview image is the fact that the theme is designed to work with the Markdown Pro editor.
+The editor is not included in the theme, and it requires a separate purchase (see [Standard Notes Extended](https://standardnotes.org/extensions "Click here for more information.")).
+The theme will work with the Plain Editor, too, but it will appear much more primitive.

 ## Build from Source Code